-Structural Integration is a systematic approach to reshaping the body's posture and movement through manipulation of the fascial network, the connective tissue web that surrounds every muscle, bone, organ, and nerve in the body.
-Developed by Dr. Ida Rolf in the mid-twentieth century, the Rolf Method works on the principle that the body functions best when its segments are properly aligned with gravity.
+Developed by Dr. Ida Rolf in the mid-twentieth century, this systematic approach reshapes the body's posture and movement through manipulation of the fascial network—the connective tissue web that surrounds every muscle, bone, organ, and nerve in the body.
+The Rolf Method works on the principle that the body functions best when its segments are properly aligned with gravity.
 When they are not, chronic pain, restricted movement, and compensatory patterns follow.

 What to Expect